aceyan/kai_imgd_4000_development_portfolio/README.md

 ![pic](Images/fogSolution2.png)

 #### Analysis of advantages and disadvantages
 The use of post-processing to do toon shading is somewhat simple, we can unify the processing and adjustment of the entire game style and effect.
 But this is also its disadvantage.
 We lose the freedom to regulate individual objects.
-Post-processing outline will produce too many black edges for non-smooth objects, but will do well for more smooth and round objects.
+Post-processing outline will produce too much inner lines for non-smooth objects, but will do well for more smooth and round objects.